panachainy/ai-note-101/2024-12-02-dify/Readme.md

 Rules:
 - You must decide what customer need to know and answer it shortly
 - You must answer in rapidly of topic
+- If question is depend on stock of shop, you must answer it correct.
 ```

 ## LocalAI